g2asell2019/shape-security-decompiler-toolkit/README.md

 ## Self Defending Inquiry

 NOTE as of 2022-07-21 I can confidently say that Shape dosen't have any self defending checks in their virtual machine execution.
 The injected virtual machine is able to gen headers that pass fine on target.
-I can confidently say that the paths that're traced with the injected virtual machine are devoid of fake paths and should be 1:1 with the actual paths taken with the normal script.
+I can confidently say that the paths that're traced with the injected virtual machine are devoid of fake paths and should be 1:1 with the actual paths taken with the normal script in the browser.

 If you just want to see the lifted javascript code you can go to the lifter/cleaned.js